Applications for the spring 2025 workshop are due January 10, 2025.

 To join the workshop, please send an email with your name and institutional affiliation.

-2025 spring season (12 PM ET unless otherwise noted):
+2024 fall season (3 PM ET unless otherwise noted):

 The Law & Technology Workshop started in April 2020, when the COVID-19 pandemic forced us to move a planned in-person workshop online.
 The purpose of this workshop is to convene scholars who work at the intersection at law and technology to present and provide feedback on early-stage research.
 Information about previous workshop seasons is available here.